DIAGNijmegen/website-content/content/pages/news/cara_vacancies.md

-Title: Join Our Research Team!
+title: Join Our Research Team!
 Exciting PhD-Opportunities at Amsterdam UMC and Radboudumc.
-Date: 2023-09-26
+date: 2023-09-26
-Description: We are looking for two new PhD Candidates to join the CARA lab!
+description: We are looking for two new PhD Candidates to join the CARA lab!
-Picture: news/cara_vacancies.jpg
+picture: news/cara_vacancies.jpg
-Groups: cara-lab
+groups: cara-lab

 Are you passionate about advancing the fields of medical imaging and artificial intelligence?
 We have two exciting opportunities for you to join our research team and make a significant impact: